apache/doris/docs/en/docs/advanced/partition/dynamic-partition.md

     Otherwise, every `[...,...]` in `reserved_history_periods` is a couple of properties, and they should be set at the same time.
 And the first date can't be larger than the second one.

+- `dynamic_partition.storage_medium`

+   <version since="dev"></version>

+   Specifies the default storage medium for the created dynamic partition.
+HDD is the default, SSD can be selected.

+   Note that when set to SSD, the `hot_partition_num` property will no longer take effect, all partitions will default to SSD storage media and the cooldown time will be 9999-12-31 23:59:59.

 #### Create History Partition Rules